 “This is not the time to mess around,” San Bernardino County fire department battalion chief Mark Peeble said into TV cameras.
 “If we ask you to leave, you have to leave,” said Wakoski, the incident commander.

-A few hours later the Guardian found Lou Asztalos, 53, gathering leaves and hosing shrubs at a camper van site in Lytle Creek, a mountain community on the fire’s south-western flank.
+A few hours later the Guardian found Lou Asztalos, 53, gathering leaves and hosing shrubs near one of his tiny homes at a camper van site in Lytle Creek, a mountain community on the fire’s south-western flank.
 Flames danced on a nearby ridge, billowing smoke into a sky buzzing with helicopters and air-tankers.

 Asztalos shrugged off the mandatory evacuation order.
 “I want to check everything here’s OK.
 I’ve got a hose.”
 When the power cut, reducing the flow to a trickle, he conceded possibly leaving.
 “Burning to death, no thanks.
 There’s a limit to my stupidity.”